 What is Sandstone?

-Sandstones consist of arenaceous sedimentary rocks primarily composing of quartz.
+Sandstones consist of arenaceous sedimentary rocks primarily composed of quartz.
 They contain a common minor component called Feldspar.
 However, in certain varieties, Feldspar can be a significant component.

 What does its color signify?